Open Access in Sociology

 Open Science in Sociology

-• datorium enables the assignment of citable Digital Object Identifiers (DOIs)
+- datorium enables the assignment of citable Digital Object Identifiers (DOIs).

-• da|ra provides the possibility of registering research data for the purpose of DOI assignment – although the data are hosted by the institutions themselves.
+- da|ra offers the possibility of registering research data for the purpose of DOI assignment – even if the data are hosted by the institutions themselves.

 Open Research Data